Piyuli/movie-list/README.md

 ## Import

+- add these to top of index.js

 ```
 import axios from 'axios'
 import axiosMiddleware from 'redux-axios-middleware
 ```

 ## Add Client

+- add this below let store = null

 ```
 const client = axios.create({ //all axios can be used, shown in axios documentation
     baseURL:'https://api.themoviedb.org/3/movie/',